scalarwaves/leximaven/README.md

 ## Installation

+To initialize the config file and load themes, your NODE_PATH environment variable must point to the **lib/node_modules** directory of the Node.js installation.
+You can set this path automatically like this:

+    export NP=$(which node)
+    export BP=${NP%bin/node} #this replaces the string '/bin/node' export LP="${BP}lib/node_modules"
+    export NODE_PATH="$LP"

-[Get a Wordnik API key](http://developer.wordnik.com/) and put it in an environment variable WORDNIK.
-Add it to .bashrc, .zshrc, Windows env, etc.
+This should work for a system installation of Node.js and [nvm](https://github.com/creationix/nvm).
+You'll also need to get a [Wordnik API key](http://developer.wordnik.com/) and put it in an environment variable WORDNIK.
+Add all of this to .bashrc, .zshrc, etc.
 Then run:

     npm install -g leximaven